huozhi/sugar-high/README.md

 ### Highlight with CSS

 Then make your own theme with customized colors by token type and put in global CSS.
-The corresponding class names star with `sh__` prefix.
+The corresponding class names start with `--sh-` prefix.

 ```css
 /**